nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

    :local:
    :depth: 2

-Storing firmware upgrade data in external memory poses a unique challenge on nRF54H20 DK, because the secure domain is unable to access the external memory by itself.
+The Secure Domain firmware is unable to access the external memory by itself.
-The application domain is used as a proxy for the secure domain to access the external memory.
+However, the application domain can implement an IPC service, which allows the Secure Domain firmware to access the external memory with application domain serving as a proxy.
+This guide explains how to prepare the application domain firmware and the SUIT envelope to perform SUIT firmware upgrade with external memory.

 .. note::
    The prerequisite to this guide is the :ref:`ug_nrf54h20_suit_fetch` user guide, as this guide assumes that the application uses the fetch model to obtain the candidate images.